 Being a small town, Pine Hill does not have a public transit system used by locals to get to and from work.

 Pine Hill is an extremely ethnically-diverse town.
 The people who call Pine Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Pine Hill include Italian, German, Polish, Irish, and Armenian.
+Important ancestries of people in Pine Hill include Italian, German, Armenian, Polish, and French.

 The most common language spoken in Pine Hill is English.
 Other important languages spoken here include Chinese and Italian.